 Cons

 This thing has been one of the most helpful tools in my arsenal.
-With it being compact and coming with various attachments, I am able to get into smaller areas to clean up corrosion faster and more effectively.
-If you are willing to fork out some cash, they have a wide variety of options for Dremel tools.
+With its compact design and various attachments, I can access smaller areas to clean up corrosion more quickly and effectively.
+If you are willing to invest some money, they offer a wide variety of Dremel tools.

 Pros